THIS IS US

 (as do so many important decisions in the Bellas family)

 Jimmy grew up in the family restaurant business on Long Island, NY.
 After marrying Karen, he changed careers by joining corporate America where he remained for 20 years.
-After telling the boys countless stories about the family business and talking about getting back into it one day, Nico said at dinner, “Please—let’s just do it already.”
-We looked at each other and realized Nico was right.
-This was the time.
+After telling the boys countless stories about the family business and talking about getting back into it one day, Nico said at dinner, “Let’s just do it already.”
+We looked at each other and realized Nico was right.This was the time.

+rave reviews often.
 And folks love our mission.

 Karen’s years as a Creative Art Director in advertising has served well in the redesign of the interior, logo and everything visual about the place.
 She also has a passion for cooking and feeding people.
-Her favorite feature is custom designed wallpaper that welcomes guests to Sorriso.
+Her favorite feature is her custom designed wallpaper that welcomes guests to Sorriso.
 She feels that we eat with our eyes first so the decor should be as inviting as the food.
 It's all part of what makes guests smile while enjoying a delicious meal.

 "The meaning of life is to find your gift, the purpose of life is to give it away." -Pablo Picasso